CloudHiro/cloudhiro-public/AWS/Notifier/README.md

    - `CloudHiroNotifySpace`: URL for Google Space notifications.
    - `CloudHiroNotifySlack`: URL for Slack notifications.
    - `CloudHiroNotifyMeet`: URL for Microsoft Teams notifications.
+   - `CloudHiroToken`: Cloudhiro API token for existing clients.
+Contact Cloudhiro at [cloudhiro.com](https://cloudhiro.com) for more information.

 3. Click **Create Stack** and wait for completion.